ioridev/Precision-Fighting-Board/README.md

 - X-input support

 ## Installation
+Open the PrecisionFightingBoard.TEENSY40.hex file in Teensyduino and write to Teency 4.0.

+## Setting Up the Development Environment
 Install Arduino IDE 1.8.13 and Teensyduino 1.53.

 Clone this repository and copy the x-input/ArduinoXinput_Teensy/teensy directory to C:\Program Files (x86)\Arduino\hardware.